Canon T5 Review

 12/01/2015: Canon T5 paired with the Canon 50mm f/1.8 STM

 In the hand.
 The Canon EOS Rebel T5 is an entry-level DSLR being offered at the enticingly low street price of a whisker under US$500 to appeal to first-time DSLR buyers and casual shooters, but with sufficient tech, features, and overall street creds to motivate some enthusiasts as well.
 Size-wise it's on the compact side for an APS-C-format DSLR (5.1 x 3.9 x 3.1 inches body only) and its polycarbonate body with stainless steel lens mount weighs in at only 16.9 ounces (the standard Canon EF-S 18-55mm f/3.5-5.6 IS II, 29-88mm equivalent zoom kit lens adds another 2.8 inches in depth and 7.1 ounces in weight).
 The lightweight T5 is comfortable and beautifully balanced in your hands with sufficient heft to feel like a real camera, and its nicely rounded contours and perfectly shaped ergonomic handgrip contribute to that impression.
 Controls are clearly labeled and where you'd expect to find them and experienced shooters will have no problem operating this camera without referring to the clear, comprehensive printed instruction manual.

-Read Jason's Canon T5 Shooter's Report for his take on real-world handling and performance.
+Read Jason's Canon T5 Field Test for his take on real-world handling and performance.